coreboot/coreboot/Documentation/contributing/project_ideas.md

 Windows, Mac OS.
 For Windows, this should also include the environment (shell, make, ...).

+The scripts to generate these packages should be usable on a Linux host, as that's what we're using for our automated build testing system that we could extend to provide current packages going forward.
+This might include automating some virtualization system (eg. QEMU or CrosVM) for non-Linux builds or Docker for different Linux distributions.

 ### Requirements
 * coreboot knowledge: Should know how to build coreboot images and where the compiler comes into play in our build system.